 3. I developed skills to engage with social issues

 Although I’ve always been a passionate environmentalist and human rights activist, studying economics deepened my insight into the fundamental causes of many of the world’s social and political issues.

 Scratching the surface of so many issues in my studies has inspired me to learn more about them and even get involved in working towards a solution through volunteering, raising awareness and being involved in community projects.

 4. I connected with a diverse group of people

 Growing up in a small town in rural Queensland and attending the local public school meant I only ever knew those of similar backgrounds – whether it be socio-economic, nationality or ideology.
 Although this made it easy to relate to my peers, I was never really exposed to the diversity of opinion and experiences I needed to challenge my own.

 I think it’s fair to say moving to Brisbane and entering a program with people of all ages, nationalities and political beliefs was initially intimidating.
 Now, it’s one of the things I loved most about studying economics at UQ.

 Being exposed to a range of perspectives and people helps me challenge my own beliefs and consider ideas I never would have thought of myself, particularly within economics.
 Many international students have lived under vastly different economic systems, and it has been invaluable to hear personal stories about the positives and negatives of these systems from people who have lived them.

 “My degree has felt like my own gateway to the world and its countless experiences.”

-As I begin my career in the coming years, I will undoubtedly miss being an economics student.
+While I am passionate and excited about continuing to progress my career, I do sometimes miss being an economics student.
 Far beyond the curriculum, I had so many valuable opportunities to learn, build relationships and transition into the professional sphere – and by studying economics, you will too.